jejung/heimdall/README.md

 ### Data Preprocessing

-As discussed before on Algorithms and Techniques section, for raw text classification there is always the need of some preprocessing step.
+As discussed before on Algorithms and Techniques section, for raw text classification there is always the need of a preprocessing step.

 The first thing to notice is the time that preprocessing takes, about 4 to 5 seconds on our benchmark.
 In an attempt to